 - Our curriculum embraces teaching of other cultures, faiths and beliefs, and helps children to acquire an understanding of and respect for their own and other cultures and ways of life through geography, art, music, history and religious education.

 - We have regular whole school acts of worship and weekly visits from a range of external speakers including local churches and other religious groups.

 - Our sporting activities promote an attitude of equality and fairness.

 Our school takes an interest in national and international news events and sometimes these are used as a stimulus for cross curricular work.
-We also enjoy celebrating events of special national and international significance, such as Remembrance Day, the Olympics, the World Cup, The Queen’s Diamond Jubilee, the re-interment of King Richard III, and The Queen’s 90th Birthday.
+We also enjoy celebrating events of special national and international significance, such as Remembrance Day, the Olympics, the World Cup, The Queen’s Diamond Jubilee, the re-interment of King Richard III, and The Queen’s Platinum Jubilee.